fazcue/my-dev-setup/aider.chat/Nextjs CONVENTIONS.md.md

-To add in every nextjs project root
+To add in every nextjs project root #aider-chat #nextjs #aider-chat-conventions

 ```markdown
 # When writing code, you MUST follow these principles: